 (Visible and Unsinkable!!)

 All of the flies featured on this web page, or the materials needed to tie them, are readily available in good tackle shops and online.
-In Foxons Shaun, Renee, Rob and Mike (when he's in the shop) are always happy to help with your fly-tying questions.
+In Foxons Shaun, Renee, Nick and Mike (when he's in the shop) are always happy to help with your fly-tying questions.

 Green suspender buzzer

 This section details some of the natural flies you are most likely to encounter on the rivers Clwyd, Elwy, Aled and Dee and some suggestions for artificial flies for you to try.Although the trout fishing season on our local rivers begins on March 3rd, realistically fishing trips this early in the year can be more in hope than anything.
 An excuse to look at the river again, practise casting and stretch the fly line!
 Having said that you'd think the resident trout would be hungry, following the winter floods and while they are recovering from spawning.
 Their main food source will become more active as the water warms, so it's often mid-April before we can expect any reliable sport.

 The natural March Brown is extremely local and occurs on relatively few rivers, however the March Brown is a fly that is fished throughout the UK and many areas have their own variants.
 It is found in fast-flowing, stony rivers.
 For an insect with such a restricted range, it might seem surprising that its imitation has become so popular.
 However, one look at the artificial March Brown and one can see all the hallmarks of a great fly pattern.